microsoft/tilecode/manual.md

 ![add_rule](pics/addRule.png)

 For the **When** section, select the red dot tile and add a snake sprite to show that the player is colliding into the snake.
-For **Do** we will not have any action for the player.
+We will not have any action for the player.
 For the snake we will have a game-lost action (yellow upside-down trophy) which will trigger a **game over** event.

 ![hello_collision_snake_rule](pics/helloGameOver.png)